Support

 Child Support Guidelines

-Child Support Guidelines are in place to help determine a fair amount of support for a child when the parents are not together.
+The Child Support Guidelines are in place to help determine a fair amount of support for a child when the parents are not together.
 The guidelines may not apply if special provisions have been made for the child.
 Special provisions are out-of-the-ordinary arrangements that replace the need for ongoing support and benefit the child financially.
 For example, if something like a trust fund is set up for a child.

 Determining Income

 The income of the paying parent or the income of both parents will be needed to calculate child support, depending on the situation.
-If the Table amount is being used, only the paying parent’s income is used to determine support.
-If a Non-Table amount is being used, or there is a claim for special or extraordinary expenses, both parents’ incomes will be needed.
+If the Table Amount is being used, only the paying parent’s income is used to determine support.
+If a Non-Table Amount is being used, or there is a claim for special or extraordinary expenses, both parents’ incomes will be needed.

 Imputing Income